 The Great Sandy Marine Park is a popular attraction for residents of Australia as well as tourists.
 It is situated along the Bundaberg Coast, Fraser Coast (which includes Hervey Bay), and the Sunshine Coast.
 Given its large size, there’s plenty to see.

-The section by the Bundaberg Coast is home to Baffle CreekOpens in a new tab., prime fishing spots, some beach driving, and so much more.
+The section by the Bundaberg Coast is home to Baffle Creek, prime fishing spots, some beach driving, and so much more.
 It is important to check Queensland’s Park and Wildlife page to ensure access to these areas.

 4. The Housing Market Is Attractive